sql-machine-learning/elasticdl/docs/designs/client_tool.md

     elasticdl zoo push a_docker_registry/bright/elasticdl-wnd:1.0
     ```

-    If you want to execute the job in Minikue, the `push` step
+    If you want to execute the job locally in Minikube, the `push` step
     is not necessary.

 1. Submit a model training/prediction/evaluation job.